BonginkosiShongwe/alx-system_engineering-devops/0x00-shell_basics/README.md

-This script prints the absolute path name of the current working directory.
+0-current_working_directory prints the absolute path name of the current working directory.
-The 1-listit script display the contents list of your current directory.
+1-listit display the contents list of your current directory.
-The 2-bring_me_home script changes the working directory to the user’s home directory.
+2-bring_me_home changes the working directory to the user’s home directory.
-The 3-listfiles script display current directory contents in a long format.
+3-listfiles display current directory contents in a long format.
+4-listmorefiles display current directory contents, including hidden files (starting with .).
+Using the long format.